Scalp Flaking After Coloring Hair – The Ultimate Hair Coloring Guide 2023 2

 THE RELATIONSHIP OF HAIR DYE AND DANDRUFF

-Since scalp flaking and dandruff closely resemble each other, many people interchangeably mistaken one from the other.
-So, to help us get through this issue, let us try to define first what is dandruff?
+Since scalp flaking and dandruff closely resemble each other, many people interchangeably mistake one for the other.
+So, to help us get through this issue, let us try to define first what dandruff is.

-Malassezia globosa is the causative agent of dandruff and it is actually a microorganism that resides in the human scalp.
-It totally lives there through its survival process from the natural oils present into the scalp.
+Malassezia globosa is the causative agent of dandruff, and it is a microorganism that resides in the human scalp.
+It lives there through its survival process from the natural oils present in the scalp.
 And it is good to know that this microorganism is generally harmless.
-However, there are some people that are sensitive on having it resulting to displaying of its signs.
+However, some people are sensitive to its presence, resulting in the display of its signs.

-Basically, the truth is dandruff may not occur from the application of hair dyes.
-But, in case you are susceptible to have dandruff, chances are hair dyeing may trigger to dandruff flare-up.
-Initially, once you apply hair colors, the chemicals on this hair product take off the lipids or oils that act as barriers on the scalp.
-It will now become exposed and prone to damage caused by irritants such as the Malassezia globosa which will tend to develop dandruff.
+The truth is that dandruff may not occur from the application of hair dyes.
+But, in case you are susceptible to having dandruff, chances are that hair dyeing may trigger a dandruff flare-up.
+Initially, once you apply hair colors, the chemicals in this hair product take off the lipids or oils that act as barriers on the scalp.
+It will now become exposed and prone to damage caused by irritants such as Malassezia globosa, which will tend to develop dandruff.

-Another thing is the chemical content inside the hair dyes are actually strong irritants.
+Another thing is that the chemical content inside the hair dyes is a strong irritant.
 This is so true if the scalp is weak enough because of the presence of dandruff.
-Because of that, symptoms of contact dermatitis may actually occur which are as follows:
+Because of that, symptoms of contact dermatitis may occur, which are as follows:

 • Itching of the scalp